seek-oss/braid-design-system/.changeset/fair-donuts-worry.md

 ### MIGRATION GUIDE:
 Consumers still on v17 should follow the [How to Upgrade to React 18 guide].

-For [sku] consumers who upgraded to Braid v32 and added the "`jsx-runtime` workaround for ESM incompatibility", this can now be safely removed this from their webpack configuration once updated to React 18:
+For [sku] consumers who upgraded to Braid v32 and added the "`jsx-runtime` workaround for ESM incompatibility", this can now be safely removed from their webpack configuration once updated to React 18:

 ```diff
 // sku.config.ts